Becky139/Breast-Cancer-Prediction/README.md

 ## Business Requirements

 Business Requirement 1

-o	The client is interested in ways to create a model that can predict if a tumour is benign or malignant based on the given features.
+*	The client is interested conducting a study to differentiate weather a tumor is benign or malignant.

 Business Requirement 2

-o	The client is interested in predicting whether a given tumour has cancer or is benign with a high degree of accuracy.
+*	The client is interested in predicting whether a given tumour is malignant or benign based on the given features, with a high degree of accuracy.